 The markets for our products and manufacturing services are characterized by rapidly changing technology and continual implementation of new designs and production processes.
 The future success of our business will depend in large part upon our ability to maintain and enhance our technological capabilities, to design and manufacture products that meet changing customer needs, and to successfully anticipate or respond to technological changes on a cost-effective and timely basis.
 We expect that the investment necessary to maintain our technological position will increase as customers make demands for products and services requiring more advanced technology on a quicker turnaround basis.
 For example, in 2023 in our PCB segment, we expect to continue to make capital expenditures to expand our HDI, RF technology, and other advanced manufacturing capabilities while in our RF&S Components segment, we are designing products that we hope our customers adopt and incorporate into their products.
 We may not be able to obtain access to additional sources of funds in order to respond to technological changes as quickly as our competitors.
-In addition, our failure to adopt and implement technological improvements quickly may cause inefficiencies in our production process as our product yields or quality may decrease, resulting in increased costs, and may lead to customers not adopting our product designs.
+In addition, our failure to adopt and implement technological improvements quickly may cause inefficiencies in our product designs.